wiemba22/visualisation_des_CVE/README.md

+!!!!
+THE PYTHON SCRIPT AND A SCREENSHOT FROM KIBANA ARE IN THE MASTER BRANCH !!!!

 CVE Data Integration and Visualization with ELK Stack This project demonstrates the process of importing CVE (Common Vulnerabilities and Exposures) data from the National Vulnerability Database (NVD), storing it in a PostgreSQL database, and visualizing the data using the ELK (Elasticsearch, Logstash, Kibana) stack.